learn-co-curriculum/dsc-t-tests/README.md

        110.43, 101.9 , 123.89,  97.03, 116.23,
         108.3, 112.82, 119.57, 131.38, 128.39]

-> **Did the training work?
+** Did the training work? **

-Before completing the hypothesis test, let's calculate some summary statistics to see if the mean of the sample differed a lot from the population.
+Before completing the hypothesis test, let's calculate some summary statistics to see if the mean of the sample differed a substantial amount from the population.
 After, you can check to ensure that the data is relatively normal.

 * **The population mean ($\mu$).** Given as 100 (from past data).